dcmikki/devbox-windows/README.md

 Instructions:

+1. Download and install the [64-bit version of Git](https://git-scm.com/download/win).
-1. Download and install the [64-bit version of Python](https://www.python.org/downloads/windows).
+2. Download and install the [64-bit version of Python](https://www.python.org/downloads/windows).
-2. Download and install the [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-gb/download/confirmation.aspx?id=48145).
+3. Download and install the [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-gb/download/confirmation.aspx?id=48145).
-3. Download and install a [64-bit build of Vim](https://tuxproject.de/projects/vim/).
+4. Download and install a [64-bit build of Vim](https://tuxproject.de/projects/vim/).
 This guide will assume the installation directory is C:\Program Files\Vim.
-4. Put C:\Program Files\Vim on PATH.
+5. Put C:\Program Files\Vim on PATH.
-5. Open cmd.exe and make sure vim will run.
+6. Open cmd.exe and make sure vim will run.
 You should see output similar to the following:
 ```
 C:\Users\cygwin>vim --version
 VIM - Vi IMproved 8.0 (2016 Sep 12, compiled Apr  7 2017 22:45:12)